The Wise Men and the Star

 How could a star in the universe go before the wise men?
 It could not.
-Bethlehem is to the East of Jerusalem.
-Stars do not move east; they move west.
+Bethlehem is to the south of Jerusalem.
+Stars do not move south; they move west.
 Also, stars do not settle over houses, as this one did.

 In fact, the Greek word which has here been translated as star, aster (αστερα) implies something that is strewn.
 What could it be that could move easily, from West to East if need be, appearing as strewn light?
 A good candidate for this phenomenon would be the pillar of fire:

 Moreover You led them by day with a cloudy pillar, And by night with a pillar of fire, To give them light on the road Which they should travel.
 (Nehemiah 9:12)

 This effect is seen in the presence of God at the Tabernacle (Tent of Meeting):

 Then the cloud covered the tabernacle of meeting, and the glory of the LORD filled the tabernacle.
 And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the LORD filled the tabernacle.
 Whenever the cloud was taken up from above the tabernacle, the children of Israel would go onward in all their journeys.
 But if the cloud was not taken up, then they did not journey till the day that it was taken up.
 For the cloud of the LORD was above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys.
 (Exodus 40:34-38)